tensorflow/community/rfcs/20200624-pluggable-device-for-tensorflow.md

   DeviceFactory::Register(type_str, new PluggableDeviceFactory(platform_name_str), priority);
 ```
 For those vendors who don't want to use "GPU" type, it's optional to register a new device type.
-**Limitation**: when multiple plugins are installed, their device types should be different, or it will get conflict and the device registration will fail.
+**Limitation**: when multiple plugins are installed, their registered device types should be different, or it will get conflict and the device registration will fail.
 TensorFlow proper can provide a python API to let user select a plugin by specifing a higher priority.
 ```
   tf.load_plugin_with_highest_priority(path_to_plugin_lib)
   with tf.device("/GPU:0"):
     ...
 ```

 When a session is created, `PluggableDeviceFactory` creates a `PluggableDevice` object for the plugin device.
-During the initialization of the `PluggableDevice`, a global object `se::MultiPlatformManager` will find the `se::platform` through its platform name / subdevice type registered from plugin: "My_GPU”,  then stream executor platform (`se::platform`) further creates or find a `StreamExecutor` object containing a `PluggableDeviceExecutor`, and multiple stream objects(a computation stream and several memory copy streams) supporting the `StreamExecutor` objects.
+During the initialization of the `PluggableDevice`, a global object `se::MultiPlatformManager` will find the `se::platform` through its platform name / subdevice type registered from plugin, then stream executor platform (`se::platform`) further creates or finds a `StreamExecutor` object containing a `PluggableDeviceExecutor`, and multiple stream objects(a computation stream and several memory copy streams) supporting the `StreamExecutor` objects.

-The section below shows some pseudo code to introduce some extension inside the TensorFlow proper for the pluggable device creation.
+The section below shows some pseudo code to introduce some extensions inside the TensorFlow proper for the pluggable device creation.
 The implementation is based on StreamExecutor C API [RFC](https://github.com/tensorflow/community/pull/257).

 1. `PluggableDeviceFactory` creates and initializes a set of `PluggableDevice` instances when the session is created.
 ```cpp